 More so, the point is to picture the feeling you want to cultivate that would a day amazing and why those things would make your day perfect.
 How do you want to feel on your dream day?
 Get specific and stay away from words like happy, good, nice, etc.

 What do you want to do on your dream day and why?
 Would you need to challenge yourself in something for a day to be amazing?
 Do you need more people or less?
 Are the outdoors something you need?
 Do you need to be creative?
-Visualize that the dream day would be!
+Visualize what the dream day would be!

 There you have it!
 Those are the 15 best meditations for teens!
 I hope you enjoyed this blog and that it helps you cultivate a meditation practice at home.

-Make sure you check out our youtube channel, Making Mindfulness Fun for our guided meditations.
+Make sure you check out our YouTube channel, Making Mindfulness Fun for our guided meditations.
 Do you want one of these meditation ideas to be guided?

 - 50 Journal Prompts For Teen Boys